-1. Open a Telnet session and type memShow.

-Run this command to verify that the switch has at least 1 MB of memory to perform the procedure.

-- 2. From the Start menu, navigate to the Control Panel > Administrative Tools and locate the IIS Manager. - 3.
-Right-click on the IIS Manager and select Properties.
-Then, enable the ability to write to the FTP server by selecting the Write check box and clicking OK.
-This enables the ability to write to the following directory:
+- 1. Open a Telnet session and type memShow. - Run this command to verify that the switch has at least 1 MB of memory to perform the procedure. - 2.
+From the Start menu, navigate to the Control Panel > Administrative Tools > IIS Manager. - 3.
+Right-click the folder located in C:\Inetpub\ftproot, go to Properties and clear the Read Only option.
+This enables write permissions to the ftproot folder - 4.
+At the command prompt, run the following VxWorks [®] commands:

-'''

-C:\Inetpub\ftproot

-'''

-In Windows Server 2008, you must edit the permissions of the C:\Inetpub\ftproot directory and give the users group write access.

-4. At the command prompt, run the following VxWorks [®] commands:

-(See Table 13: CLI Commands for more information about the specific commands.)
+(See CLI Commands for more information about the specific commands.)